 The queue connection close up.

-Risbecia imperialis was named from the Hawaiian Islands.
-A similar animal named Risbecia godeffroyana is found in other parts of the Pacific.
-We have seen and photographed R. godeffroyana in the Solomons, and more photos can be found on the Sea Slug Forum.
-The biggest differences between the two species seem to be the whiter dorsal background and larger, more yellow (rather than orange) spots over the white in R. imperialis.
-R. godeffroyana seems to have brown or purple as a dorsal background color and smaller, more numerous orange spots.
+Hypselodoris imperialis was named from the Hawaiian Islands.
+A similar animal named Hypselodoris godeffroyana is found in other parts of the Pacific.
+We have seen and photographed H. godeffroyana in the Solomons, and more photos can be found on the Sea Slug Forum.
+The biggest differences between the two species seem to be the whiter dorsal background and larger, more yellow (rather than orange) spots over the white in H. imperialis.
+H. godeffroyana seems to have brown or purple as a dorsal background color and smaller, more numerous orange spots.
 But then what can we make of the upper animal in the photo below?
 It seems like it could go either way.
-The vast majority of R. imperialis we saw in Hawaii (and one specimen in the Marshalls) were colored like the lower one below and those in the other photos on this page.
+The vast majority of H. imperialis we saw in Hawaii (and one specimen in the Marshalls) were colored like the lower one below and those in the other photos on this page.
 But occasionally one like the upper one below would turn up.
 It's just one more question to examine in more detail sometime.

 The two below are young, small specimens.
 The upper one is feeding on Dysidea.

 Sea Slugs of Hawaii

 Marshall Islands Sea Slugs